cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

   // Construct the client used to interact with CDAP MetricsClient metricsClient = new MetricsClient(clientConfig);

-  // Fetch the total number of events that have been processed by a Flow JsonObject metric = metricsClient.getMetric("user", "/apps/HelloWorld/flows",
+  // Fetch the total number of events that have been processed by a flow JsonObject metric = metricsClient.getMetric("user", "/apps/HelloWorld/flows",
                                               "process.events.processed", "aggregate=true");